 Sprouting seeds in mason jars is SO much fun!
 Mason jars are pretty darn perfect for seed sprouting.
-Once you learn how to grow sprouts in a mason jar from edible plant seeds, you can enjoy them in your day-to-day meals.
+Once you learn how to grow sprouts in a mason jar from seeds, you can enjoy yummy sprouts in your day-to-day meals.

 This tutorial is about sprouting seeds into edible seed sprouts.
 For general info on germinating and sprouting seeds to grow garden plants check out this detailed seed starting guide.

 Seed sprouting is the process of helping seeds to germinate and grow a small green shoot.
 Here’s what you’ll need for growing sprouts at home in jars:

 - 2 Tablespoons of Seeds: Certified Organic, Pathogen-Free Sprouting Seeds.
 Start with large seeds, such as Radish, Sunflower, Pea, Buckwheat, and Wheatgrass.
 I like Mumm’s Sprouting Seeds (Canadian).
 In the US, Botanical Interests makes a Sprouting Seed Sampler Pack.
 Also – (Check out what real gardeners think about seed companies here.)

 - Mason Jar: Wide mouth glass mason jar and solid lid

 - Straining Jar Cover: Mesh jar lid or cheesecloth

 - Jar Lid (for storage)